Niraja85/Yoga-for-All/README.md

 ### Future implementations

-* Lighthouse testing's performance scores can be improved by optimising the images in a better way.
+* Lighthouse performance scores can be improved by optimising the design across the website by using optimal images and texts.
 * Using Balsamiq to create wireframes can be added.